saminiir/saminiir.github.io/_drafts/2016-02-26-implementing-userspace-arp.markdown

 permalink: lets-code-tcp-ip-stack-1-ethernet-arp
 ---

-Writing your own TCP/IP stack may sound like a daunting task.
+Writing your own TCP/IP stack may seem like a daunting task.
 Indeed, TCP has accumulated many specifications over its lifetime of more than thirty years.
 The core specification, however, is seemingly compact[^tcp-roadmap] - the important parts being TCP header parsing, the state machine, congestion control and retransmission timeout computation.

 The most common layer 2 and layer 3 protocols, Ethernet and IP respectively, pale in comparison to TCP's complexity.
 In this blog series, we will implement a minimal userspace TCP/IP stack for Linux.

 The purpose of these posts and the resulting software is purely educational - to learn network and system programming at a deeper level.